Share

 The winter fun and outdoor adventures continue in January as more snow accumulates in the mountains surrounding Kelowna.

-Snowshoeing and Nordic skiing are fantastic options for those who prefer a bit less adrenaline with their outdoor adventures.
-Telemark Nordic Club in West Kelowna and Kelowna Nordic, which are about 30 and 60 minutes from downtown Kelowna respectively, offer groomed trails that will take you through the peaceful, treed landscape.
+Snowshoeing and Nordic skiing are fantastic options for those who prefer less adrenaline with their outdoor adventures.
+Telemark Nordic Club in West Kelowna and Kelowna Nordic, about 30 and 60 minutes from downtown Kelowna, respectively, offer groomed trails that will take you through the peaceful, treed landscape.
 By January, there is typically lots of snow on the trails, with generally mild temperatures making for a fun day out in nature.
 Telemark has onsite equipment snowshoe rentals for adults and youth, while Play It Again Sports in Kelowna also offers rentals.
-Both Big White Ski Resort and SilverStar Mountain Resort also have Nordic and snowshoe trails, as well as numerous other outdoor activities if Alpine skiing or boarding is not your thing.
+Both Big White Ski Resort and SilverStar Mountain Resort also have Nordic and snowshoe trails and numerous other outdoor activities if Alpine skiing or boarding is not your thing.

 Find more info about outdoor activities (or indoor attractions if snow isn’t your thing) here.